stamen/map-gl-style-build/docs/WORKFLOW.md

 ### 2. Adding New Layers

-1. Create a new layer file in `templates/layers/`
+1. Create a new layer file in `templates/layers/`.
-2. Add the layer name to your style variant's `layers` array
+2. Add the layer name to your style variant's `layers` array.
+Note that this is the layer file's _filename_ you put into the array, not the layer's id.
-3. Rebuild to see the changes
+3. Rebuild to see the changes.

 ### 3. Creating Style Variants